-So I’m at my local Lebanese restaurant ordering my usual: 1 large bowl of creamy hummus and I overhear the business owner talking about things.
+So I’m at my local Lebanese restaurant ordering my usual: 1 large bowl of creamy hummus.
+And I overhear the business owner talking about a few things.

 I won’t even begin to imagine the complexities of running a restaurant, let alone one in Dubai.